isomerpages/psd-psw/_exclusives-2021/cs-club-merchant-exclusives.md

 #### Terms and Conditions:
 • Present either your staff pass or Civil Service Card, or your valid CSC Membership Card or Virtual Card via CSC App in person to enjoy the promotion
 • Civil Service Club (CSC) members are to present valid CSC Membership Card or Virtual Card via CSC App in person to enjoy the promotion
-• Please contact 65430100 / https://inline.app/booking/libc/libc to make an appointment/ reservation
+• Please contact 65430100 / [https://inline.app/booking/libc/libc](https://inline.app/booking/libc/libc) to make an appointment/ reservation
 • Discount not applicable on Eve of PH & PH
 • Privilege is valid for dine-in and takeaway
 • Discount not applicable on weekday lunch menu
-• Operating hours are Mon – Sat: 12-1030pm, Sun: 11-1030pm, for more details like location, please visit http://libc.co/
+• Operating hours are Mon – Sat: 12-1030pm, Sun: 11-1030pm, for more details like location, please visit [http://libc.co/](http://libc.co/)
-• Offer not valid with other discounts, promotions, vouchers or privileges
 • Promotion may be subject to change or temporary postponement due to the prevailing Safe Management Measures
 • The management reserves the right to amend the terms & conditions without prior notice